 Raise your paw if you love pine trees!
 Pine squirrels sure do.
-They’re associated with all things pine — they live in pine forests, nest in them and depend on pine seeds for food.
-Here are the only pine squirrels in North America: The Douglas’s, American Red and Mearns’s.
+They’re associated with all things pine — they live in pine forests, nest in pines and depend on pine seeds for food.
+Meet the only “pine squirrels” in North America: The Douglas’s, American Red and Mearns’s.

 DOUGLAS’S SQUIRREL (Tamiasciurus douglasii)

 Naturalist John Muir called the Douglas’s (or Douglas) Squirrel the “squirrel of squirrels” because they possess “every attribute peculiarly squirrelish enthusiastically concentrated.”
 Douglas’s Squirrels are small, only about a foot long, including their tail.
 They won’t be overlooked, though, as they’re very active and noisy.
 They have distinct summer and winter coats.
 In summer, they’re reddish-brown to grayish-brown on the topside.
 In winter, they’re more grayish overall and may have noticeable ear tufts.

-The squirrels often use the same spot year after year for peeling scales off pine cones to get at the seeds.
+The squirrels often use the same spot year after year where they peel scales off pine cones to get at the seeds.
 These refuse piles are called middens.
 Generations of squirrels may use one, with it growing several feet high and wide.

 The squirrels are solitary, except during mating season, which is late-February to April.
 Babies are born about one month later.
 They’ll stay with their mother up to a year, so if you see a group of them it’s probably a mother and her offspring.
 The average lifespan for Douglas’s Squirrels in about two years.

 Douglas’s Squirrels, sometimes called Chickarees, inhabit West Coast pine forests from California north into Canada and Alaska.
 They’re named after David Douglas (1799-1834), a Scottish botanist who spent some years traveling in North America.